 You also need to keep track of and transfer all the revenue if the transfer of control and assets doesn’t go through as planned.

 There is no real pattern when it comes to the sale of a blog.
 Real blog sale stories differ from one another.
 For example, the owner of Figuide.com invested very little into his blog and managed to keep the entire project lean and profitable.
 He didn’t even use a marketplace to sell his blog, he managed to sell it to a partner and got the first price he named.

 Arseblog is also a particularly interesting example.
 The blog was estimated to have somewhere around $13.000 of daily income.
 It was finally sold for $5.000.000 to Ola Ola!
 The interesting thing about this situation is that the blog was one year old at the time of the sale.
 It was founded in 2006 and sold in 2007.
 That’s one year of work for $5.000.000.

 In other cases, waiting pays off, as did with Conde Nast Publications’ acquisition of Ars Technica for $25.000.000 in 2008.
 The blog was started back in 1998, and it took ten years to find an excellent opportunity for a sale.

 There are no rules set in stone when it comes to selling a blog.
 Keep an eye open for interesting opportunities.
 Don’t rush into things and ensure that you have all the necessary paperwork when you finally decide to sell your blog.

 We hope we’ve managed to shed some light on the issue of selling a blog.
 The process of the sale of a blog in the price range of six figures isn’t something that you can do overnight.
-It requires an investment in both time and money.
+It requires an investment of both time and money.
 If your goal is to sell and cash out, make sure you prepare for any legal issues well before you put your blog up for sale.
-This way everything will go much smoother and with less last minute hustle.
+This way everything will go much smoother and with less last-minute hustle.